Pope Clement IX: Actions

 Nothing remarkable occurred under Clement IX's short administration beyond the temporary adjustment of the disputes between the Holy See and those prelates of the Gallican Church who had refused to join in condemning the writings of Jansen.
 He was mediator during the 1668 peace of Aachen, in the wars between France, Spain, England and the Netherlands.

-He was popular with the people of Rome, not so much for his erudition and application to business, as for his extreme charity and his affability towards great and small.
+He was popular with the people of Rome, not so much for his erudition and application to business as for his extreme charity and his affability towards great and small.
 He increased the goodwill of his subjects by buying off the monopolist who had secured the "macinato", or privilege of selling grain, and as his predecessor had collected the money for the purpose, Clement IX had the decree published in the name of Alexander VII.
-Two days each week he occupied a confessional in St. Peter's Basilica and heard any one who wished to confess to him.
-He frequently visited the hospitals, and was lavish in his alms to the poor.
+Two days each week, he occupied a confessional in St. Peter's Basilica and heard anyone who wished to confess to him.
+He frequently visited the hospitals and was lavish in his alms to the poor.
 In an age of nepotism, he did little or nothing to advance or enrich his family.
 In his aversion to notoriety, he refused to permit his name to be placed on the buildings erected during his reign.